Gentle Path at the Meadows

 - Demonstrate competency in obtaining a client’s full relational and sexual history to ensure thorough assessment.

-- Contribute appropriate, authentic and relevant self-disclosure in a small group discussion around discomfort, personal bias, countertransference and other unique challenges that may arise in work with this population.
+- Contribute appropriate, authentic and relevant self-disclosure in a small group discussion around discomfort, personal bias, countertransference & other unique challenges that may arise in work with this population.

-- Prepare, verbalize and practice strategies for responding with unconditional positive regard and compassion to client exploration of unique, unfamiliar or unexpected sexual behavior or interests.
+- Prepare, verbalize & practice strategies for responding with unconditional positive regard and compassion to client exploration of unique, unfamiliar or unexpected sexual behavior or interests.

 - Utilize relevant psychological theories to hypothesize the nature of the links between sexually compulsive behaviors and commonly comorbid variables such as adverse childhood experiences, insecure attachment styles, difficulty regulating affect and repeating patterns of relational and complex traumatic experiences.

-- Also review the psychometric articles and the validity of the SDI as a valid assessment measure to use with individuals with problematic sexual behaviors.
+- Discuss the psychometric articles and the validity of the SDI as a valid assessment measure to use with individuals with problematic sexual behaviors.

 - Describe and explain the advantages of incorporating 12 step recovery programs into clinical recommendations and identify clients who would benefit most.